May 18, 2023

 New York is one of the few states that require LLCs to have a written operating agreement.[2]
 In most states, having one is optional but highly recommended.

-New York also doesn't impose strict rules on your operating agreement's contents.
+New York also doesn't impose strict rules on your LLC operating agreement's contents.
 But generally, it would be a good idea to include the following information:

 • Ownership interests